pyconll/pyconll/README.rst

     pip install pyconll

 ``pyconll`` is also available as a conda package on the ``pyconll`` channel.
-Only package 2.2.0 and newer are available for conda at the moment.
+Only packages 2.2.0 and newer are available on conda at the moment.

 ::